 The application of the Principle of Similars is found in chemistry, and immunology.
 For example, a basic principle of solvent chemistry states that a substance will be a solvent to another substance when it has a similar type of molecular bond.
 It has to be either similarly polar or similarly apolar, and then like will dissolve like.
 Immunology applies the Principle of Similars to activate antibody responses with small doses of a similar substance that will evoke the allergic symptoms.

 Central to the Principle of Similars, is the idea of resonance.
-According to George Vithoulkas, the process of homeopathy is to find the remedy with the vibrational frequency most closely matching the resonant frequency of the defense mechanism of the patient.If the remedy is not a close enough match, it will do nothing; if the match is close or exact, it will resonate with the individual and stimulate a process of healing .
+According to George Vithoulkas (The Science of Homeopathy, 1980), the process of homeopathy is to find the remedy with the vibrational frequency most closely matching the resonant frequency of the defense mechanism of the patient.If the remedy is not a close enough match, it will do nothing; if the match is close or exact, it will resonate with the individual and stimulate a process of healing .
 In order for the remedy to “communicate” and effect change, it has to be attuned to the specific composition of the patient’s disease pattern

 Principle of similar in conventional medicine

 a.
-Ritalin is an amphetamine (psycho-stimulant, a substance that would normally cause hyperactivity) chemically identical to cocaine.
+Ritalin (Methylphenidate)is an amphetamine (psycho-stimulant, a substance that would normally cause hyperactivity) chemically similar to cocaine and both increase dopamine levels in the brain.
 Conventional medicine gives this “stimulant” to treat hyperactivity in children

 b.
 Hyoscyamine (an alkaloid of Hyoscyamus, in homeopathy we have medicine by the name Hyoscyamus Niger) is today given to relieve the symptoms of irritable bowel, which very symptoms it produces in both toxicological and provings records .